1. Check the jogging stroller wheels regularly

 2. REALLY look both ways before crossing the street

 Okay, obviously we check the street before crossing: “left and then right and then left” yadda yadda yadda, BUT, I’ve often caught myself just giving short little glances before running out into the road.
-This may suffice when I’m alone on a run, but put a baby in the mix and it suddenly becomes far more important to really make sure the street is clear.
+This may suffice when I’m alone on a run, but put a baby in the mix and it suddenly becomes far more important to really make sure the street is clear and that you have enough time to cross with a stroller.
 Which leads to my next point…

 3. Pay attention to those hasty turning-right-at-a-red-light drivers